 Advancement to Candidacy is the next step after acquiring classified status (and cannot take place until then) and confers catalog rights to graduate students.
 Advancement to Candidacy also signifies approval of a plan of study by the student’s department and college.
 The requirements for advancement, which must be achieved at least one semester before graduation can occur and can only occur in a semester in which the student is enrolled, are:

-- The student must maintain a minimum 3.0 overall grade point average in all units undertaken in the philosophy program
+- Students must have maintained a minimum 3.00 GPA in all units undertaken in Philosophy.

-- The student’s graduate program must consist of not less than 30 units of acceptable upper division and graduate courses, of which at least 24 units must be in philosophy.
-The remaining 6 units must be chosen in conference with the student’s faculty advisor and may be taken either in philosophy or in another field of study closely related to the candidate’s educational objectives.
-The program must include a minimum of 18 units of philosophy graduate courses, with a minimum of 9 units from the 600 series.
-Students must enroll in PHIL 610 in the first semester in which the course is offered after they are conditionally classified.
-PHIL 697 and 698 may not count toward fulfillment of the 600 series minimum requirement.
+- A program of study consisting of ≥30 units of approved courses, of which at least 24 units must be in Philosophy.
+The remaining 6 units may be taken either in Philosophy or in another field of study related to the candidate’s educational objectives and selectedin conference with the Graduate Advisor.
+The program of study must include a minimum of 18 units of graduate courses in Philosophy, with a minimum of 9 units from the 600-level; and 3 of those 9 units must come from PHIL610.
+Students must enroll in PHIL610 in the first semester in which the course is offered after they are conditionally classified.
+PHIL697 and 698 may not count toward fulfillment of the 600 series minimum requirement.
 Undergraduate level courses in Philosophy do not count toward the MA degree requirements.
 However, under special circumstances and at the discretion of the Graduate Advisor, undergraduate level courses from outside the major may count toward the MA in Philosophy when such work is essential to the successful completion of the student’s proposed MA thesis or comprehensive examination preparation.